Nelson-Atkins Museum of Art: Julián Zugazagoitia, 2010–

 On September 1, 2010, Julián Zugazagoitia (b.
 1964) became the museum's fifth Director.
-Zugazagoitia had previously served for seven years as the Director and CEO of El Museo del Barrio in New York City.
+Zugazagoita native of Mexico City, Mexco Zugazagoitia had previously served for seven years as the Director and CEO of El Museo del Barrio in New York City.

-Bloch Building Addition
+Bloch Building addition

 The Bloch Building seen in 2009.

-The Thinker marked the north entrance prior to the addition of the Bloch Building when it was moved to the south side.
+The Thinker, by Auguste Rodin, marked the north entrance prior to the addition of the Bloch Building when it was moved to the south side.

 In 1993, the museum began to consider the first expansion plans since the completion of the unfinished areas in the 1940s.
 Plans called for a 55 percent increase in space and were finalized in 1999.

 Architect Steven Holl won an international competition in 1999 for the design of the addition.
 Holl's concept, conceived and realized with Design Partner Chris McVoy, was to build five glass pavilions to the east of the original building which they call lenses.
 The lenses top a 165000 sqft underground building known as the Bloch Building.
 It is named after the H&R Block co-founder Henry W. Bloch.
 The Bloch building houses the museum's contemporary, African, photography, and special exhibitions galleries as well a new cafe, the museum's Spencer Art Reference Library, and the Isamu Noguchi Sculpture Court.
 The addition cost approximately $95 million and opened June 9, 2007.
 It was part of $200 million in renovations to the museum that included the Ford Learning Center which is home to classes, workshops, and resources for students and educators.
 It opened in fall of 2005.

 In the competition to design the addition, all the entrants except Holl proposed creating a modern addition on the north side of the museum which would have drastically altered or obscured the north facade which served as the main entrance to the museum.
 Instead Holl and McVoy proposed placing the addition on the east side perpendicular to the main building.
 Their aim was to engage the museum's iconic sculpture garden to fuse the experience of art, architecture and landscape.
 Their lenses now cascade down the east perimeter of the grounds.

 During construction, Holl's plan met with considerable controversy.
 It was described as "grotesque, a metal box".
 However, reviews of the new structure once completed have generally been raves:

 New York Times architecture critic Nicolai Ouroussoff gives this description: